Demographics of the Philippines: Population history

+The first official census was in 1878, when the population as of midnight on December 31, 1877, was counted.
+This was followed by the 1887 census, with the 1898 census not completed.
+The 1887 census yielded a count of 5,984,727 excluding non-Christians.

 In the 1860s to 1890s, in the urban areas of the Philippines, especially at Manila, according to burial statistics, as much as 3.3% of the population were pure European Spaniards and the pure Chinese were as high as 9.9%.
 The Spanish-Filipino and Chinese-Filipino mestizo populations may have fluctuated.
 Eventually, everybody belonging to these non-native categories diminished because they were assimilated into and chose to self-identify as pure Filipinos.
 Since during the Philippine Revolution, the term "Filipino" included anybody born in the Philippines coming from any race.
 That would explain the abrupt drop of otherwise high Chinese, Spanish and mestizo percentages across the country by the time of the first American census in 1903.

 1903 census

 In 1903 the population of the Philippines was recounted by American authorities to fulfill Act 467.
 The survey yielded 7,635,426 people, including 56,138 who were foreign-born.